mr4tt/zotbot/README.md

 - [CONOP 8888](https://en.wikipedia.org/w/index.php?title=CONOP_8888&oldid=1204685566) - CONPLAN 8888, also known as Counter-Zombie Dominance, is a U.S. Department of Defense Strategic Command CONOP document  that describes a plan for the United States and its military defending against zombies.
 It was initially classified by the United States Intelligence Community, but was eventually declassified following a Freedom of Information Act...

 # misc
+- [Midlife Engineering – Sound therapy for a harmonious mind](https://www.midlife.engineering/) - Midlife Engineering is a sound therapy tool for the creatively restless.
+Craft ambient soundscapes to ease stress, sharpen focus, and spark creativity.
+Think of it as yoga for your ears, minus the awkward stretching and ability to do yoga (or make music).

 - [Clickens](https://clickens.chicken.pics/malleable/38/12)

 - [winblues/blue95](https://github.com/winblues/blue95) - A desktop for your childhood home's computer room